apache/nuttx/examples/README.txt

     CONFIG_EXAMPLES_NX_BGCOLOR -- The color of the background.
 Default: ' '.
     CONFIG_EXAMPLES_NX_COLOR1 -- The color of window 1.
 Default: '1'
     CONFIG_EXAMPLES_NX_COLOR2 -- The color of window 2.
 Default: '2'
+    CONFIG_EXAMPLES_NX_TBCOLOR -- The color of the toolbar.
+Default: '3'
+    CONFIG_EXAMPLES_NX_RAWWINDOWS -- Use raw windows;  Default is to use pretty, framed NXTK windows with toolbars.

   This test can be performed with either the single-user version of NX or with the multiple user version of NX selected with CONFIG_NX_MULTIUSER.